-CMHA Saskatchewan is proud to announce Justice Community Support Program (JCS), a new Provincial initiative which began in the fall of 2013.
+CMHA Saskatchewan is proud to announce the Justice Community Support Program (JCS), a new Provincial initiative which began in the fall of 2013.
 JCS will assist clients with a Mental Health impairment and a designation on the Serious Violent Offenders Registry (SVOR).

 The Justice Community Support Program is intended to bridge the gaps that many individuals fall through upon release into the community.
 Inadequate mental health support planning puts Offenders who entered the jail in a state of crisis back on the streets in the middle of the same crisis.
 This Program involves a close working relationship with probation workers, mental health, police agencies and prosecution.